 I am interested in the origins and development of social cognition, mainly in young infants.
 For twenty years now I have been exploring the role of emotional engagement in social understanding, focusing on the everyday, ordinary engagements (such as teasing and joking and showing-off or feeling shy) which often tend to get ignored in mainstream theories.
 I am Director of the Centre for Situated Action and Communication which explores ideas of context and situation on different kinds of psychological phenomena.
 My interest in engagement as the route to understanding has led me to questions about the nature and influence of cultural engagements on social understanding.

 I currently teach on the Year 1 unit The Psychology of Everyday Life, the Year 2 unit Social and Developmental Psychology and contribute to other teachingthe Year 3 unit Self and Subjectivity.

 In the context of my broader interest in infant social cognition, I have become fascinated by kinematics and motor development.
 I am currently intrigued - in relation to infants, in relation to adults and indeed in relation to psychologists - how engagement must constantly either alternate or somehow integrate with dis-engagement.
 I have also become very interested in emotional openness and genuineness of connection in everyday life.

-I was funded by the EU 6th framework project on the origins and development of compliance with directives (conducted in Hyderabad and in Portsmouth).
+I was funded by the EU 6th framework for a project on the origins and development of compliance with directives (conducted in Hyderabad and in Portsmouth).